claserre9/knockout-page-vite/docs/examples/ViewModelPatterns.md

 export class TabsViewModel extends BaseViewModel {
     public tabs: TabViewModel[] = [];
     public activeTab = ko.observable<TabViewModel | null>(null);

     constructor(context: PageJS.Context | undefined) {
         super(context);

         // Create tabs
         this.tabs = [
-            new TabViewModel("Home", "This is the home tab content."), new TabViewModel("Profile", "This is the profile tab content."), new TabViewModel("Settings", "This is the settings tab content.")
+            new TabViewModel('Home', 'This is the home tab content.'), new TabViewModel('Profile', 'This is the profile tab content.'), new TabViewModel('Settings', 'This is the settings tab content.'), ];
-        ];

         // Set initial active tab
         if (this.tabs.length > 0) {
             this.setActiveTab(this.tabs[0]);
         }

         this.setTemplate(`
             <div class="tabs-container">
                 <h1>Tabs Example</h1>